- 1 package (19 ounces) frozen cheese tortellini

 - 1 can (12 ounces) evaporated milk

-- 1 block (8 ounces) brick cheese, cubed
+- 1/2 pound brick or Muenster cheese, cubed

 - 3 packages (10 ounces each) frozen chopped spinach, thawed and squeezed dry